ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

 We will present and discuss the foundations, benefits, and challenges of the issue-based approach in environmental impact assessments (EIAs), highlighting its potential to improve transparency, public understanding, and government decision-making.
-The concrete challenges associated with this approach will be presented based on recent cases.
+The concrete challenges associated with this approach will be presented by the panel members.
 This session will be held in French.

 Status: approve